 1. State records have been approved for disposal by state-approved methods:

 c.
 Purge (paper & electronic).

 2. For purposes of this policy, the preferred method for University disposal of records is secure shredding.
 Any record designated confidential shall be so treated in the maintenance, storage and disposition of such confidential records.
 These records shall be destroyed in such a manner that they cannot be read, interpreted, or reconstructed.

 D. Unless specifically approved by the University records officer, any records which reflect permanent retention should be maintained by means other than paper after verification of an archival quality electronic reproduction.
 After verification, the paper copies may be destroyed with notification to, and approval from, the records officer for documentation of the destroyed records on the State Certificate of Records Destruction as required by the State RMD.

-E. After consultation with the records officer, University departments and divisions may also retain certain records of historical value for safe-keeping and preservation purposes with the University archivist.
+E. In consultation with the records officer, University departments and divisions may also retain certain records of historical value for safe-keeping and preservation purposes with the University archivist.
 University departments and divisions may also utilize the University archivist to retain State records that are not converted to an archival quality electronic reproduction, with notification to the University records officer.

 V. Records Officer

 The records officer for the University shall provide the following duties in compliance with State Records Management Division requirements:

 A. Coordinate annual records destruction annually for the campus.

 B. Manage information provided by the records coordinators for each University division/unit regarding the volume and type of records held.

 D. Compile, and submit for approval, the Records Holding Report required by the State, by or before June 30 annually.

 E. Provide consultation to divisions/units on records retention, destruction, and management questions.

 VI.
 Records Coordinators